-All students applying for admission to ABAC shall pay a \$20 non-refundable application fee.
+Students applying for admission to ABAC shall pay a \$20 non-refundable application fee with the exception of those participating in the Move on When Ready (MOWR) program.

 SECTION 3 - Certificate of Immunization

 Per policy of the Board of Regents, University System of Georgia, a written record of immunization must be submitted by all applicants prior to registering for classes.
 The form can be obtained from the Admission website.
 The completed form shall be mailed or faxed to